PietroSRobusti/sus_para_todos/replit.md

-# SUS Para Todos - Healthcare Appointment System
+# HealHub Para Todos - Healthcare Appointment System

 ## Overview

-SUS Para Todos is a healthcare appointment scheduling platform designed for São Caetano do Sul's public hospital system (SUS).
+HealHub Para Todos is a healthcare appointment scheduling platform designed for São Caetano do Sul's public hospital system (HealHub).
 The application enables citizens to book medical consultations and exams across multiple hospitals with an accessibility-first approach optimized for adult and elderly users.

 **Core Purpose:** Simplify access to public healthcare services through an intuitive, government-branded web application that connects patients with hospitals, medical specialties, and health information.

-**Target Users:** Brazilian citizens of all ages, with special emphasis on accessibility for elderly users requiring medical appointments in the SUS system.
+**Target Users:** Brazilian citizens of all ages, with special emphasis on accessibility for elderly users requiring medical appointments in the HealHub system.

 ## User Preferences